Skip to main content

 BMRmen=10W+6.25H5A+5Women: BMR=10W+6.25H5A161\text{BMR}_{\text{men}} = 10W + 6.25H - 5A + 5 \quad \text{Women: } \text{BMR} = 10W + 6.25H - 5A - 161

 W = weight in kg, H = height in cm, A = age in years.
 Validated against indirect calorimetry; predicts within ±10% in roughly 80% of adults in normal body composition.
-Best when you don't have a body-fat number.
+Best default when you don't have a body-fat number.

 • Katch-McArdle (Cunningham 1991):